rainbowdashlabs/sql-java/README.md

 When you request data from a database you have several possible outcomes:

 - We found data
-- We don't found data
+- We didn't found data
 - An error occurred

 You don't want to deliver false data in case of an error or when no data is returned.\